Children and Youth

 The role of LGNSW

 LGNSW advocates for local government children and youth services to ensure legislation and funding enables councils to continue to support these essential services.

 The planning and regulation of children and youth services is a complex policy area.
 In NSW, the provision of children and youth services is a shared responsibility between the three levels of government, with multiple stakeholders and government agencies involved including the:

-- Department of Education and Training (Federal)
+Department of Education and Training (Federal)

-- Early Childhood Education and Care Directorate, through the Department of Education (NSW)
+Early Childhood Education and Care Directorate, through the Department of Education (NSW)

 LGNSW engages with the local government children and youth sector through coordination of an email network to feed information and advice between the relevant council staff and the LGNSW policy team.
 Please contact Elizabeth Robertson to express interest in joining the network.

-LGNSW is also member of the Local Government Children’s Services Manager’s network and the Local Government Youth Development Network hosted by Youth Action.
+LGNSW is also a member of the Local Government Children’s Services Manager’s network and the Local Government Youth Development Network hosted by Youth Action.